 DG ECFIN produces economic forecasts on behalf of the Commission.
 They serve as a basis for various economic surveillance procedures, such as in the context of the European Semester.

-The forecasts are not based on a centralised econometric model.
-Instead, they result from analyses made by the DG ECFIN country desks, using models and expert knowledge.
-The consistency of all individual forecasts is ensured by a number of cross-country and cross-variable checks, in particular with respect to the trade flows.
-The EU and euro-area variables are not a direct forecast, but are obtained by aggregating the individual Member State forecasts.
+The forecasts extend over a time horizon of at least two years and cover about 180 variables.
+The forecasts are not based on a centralised econometric model, but are analyses made by DG ECFIN country desks, using models and expert knowledge.
+Consistency is ensured by a number of cross-country and cross-variable checks.
+Forecasts for the EU and the euro area are created by aggregating the data of the individual member states.

-The winter 2014 European Economic Forecast is scheduled in February 2014.
+The spring 2014 European Economic Forecast is scheduled in May 2014.